A key witness against Roger Stone says William Barr twisted his words

 I first reported on Stone’s “Prepare to die” email on May 25, 2018.
 I asked Credico then how he interpreted Stone’s words.
 “That was a threat,” Credico responded.

 Credico tells me he hasn’t changed his tune since.
 Credico even says that fear of violence was part of his motivation for writing to Judge Jackson to urge leniency for Stone.
 “I certainly didn’t want to be the guy who was was totally responsible for putting him in jail,” Credico says, describing his motivation.
 Credico has spent decades advocating against mandatory sentences in New York.
-He even met Stone through that work.
-And he says his letter reflects his own concerns, dating to the imprisonment of his father when he was a child, that incarceration should be vastly reduced.
+He actually met Stone through that work.
+And he says his letter reflects his own view, dating to the imprisonment of his father when he was a child, that incarceration should be vastly reduced.
 “I find it deeply disturbing and cynical for Attorney General Barr to have mischaracterized my letter to Judge Jackson to justify his ominous purging of the Justice Department on behalf of his client Donald Trump,” Credico said in a statement issued after Wednesday’s hearing.

 Barr’s campaign for leniency for Stone and other Trump allies contrasts with his push for Justice Department prosecutors to generally seek maximum sentences for criminals.
 Credico writes: “It is a slap in the face to every other defendant in this country that Roger Stone received special favors and politically-motivated lenient treatment when there are thousands upon thousands of defendants who are not rich, not powerful, not influential and not friends with Donald Trump who receive no special treatment and no leniency whatsoever.”